PHYSICAL MODELING

 Laser Doppler Velocimetry – LDV

-Laser Doppler Velocimetry (LDV) utilizes the Doppler effect by scattering laser light off small particles carried by the flow.
-The velocity of the particles, and thus the flow, can be determined from the frequency shift of the scattered light compared to the original laser beam.
-This is a non-contact measurement method that allows for the determination of velocities at a point with high temporal resolution.
-Therefore, LDV is suitable not only for measuring average flow quantities but also for the turbulence analysis of flows.
+Laser Doppler Velocimetry (LDV) utilizes the Doppler effect by scattering laser light off small particles carried within the flow.
+From the frequency shift of the scattered light compared to the original laser beam, the velocity of the particles—and thus the flow velocity—can be determined.

 Particle Image Velocimetry – PIV